David-Barrett-MS/GraphOOMInteractionTest/README.md

 - Open Outlook and show the Deleted Items folder.
 - Run the console application.
 - Press S to send a message.
 This will cause the console application to send a message from SenderMailbox to Mailbox using Graph.
-- As soon as the message is detected in the mailbox (via OOM), the console application will delete it from Outlook and also send a Graph request to delete the item from the mailbox.
+- As soon as the message is detected in the mailbox (via OOM), the console application will delete it from Outlook (equivalent to user deleting the item).
+- As soon as the message is detected in the mailbox via Graph search, a DELETE request is sent directly to the mailbox using Graph (equivalent to some other agent deleting the item).
 This usually (but not always) results in Outlook "winning".

 ![Screenshot of Outlook and the console application after a test run](images/TestRun.png)